bijujoseph/feature-flag/README.md

 Anyway, every network client must be prepared for server failure, must ensure that `default values are not destructive` (_example `DATA_SUBMISSION_OPEN` flag if not available, must default to "`false`", which will not accept data from its clients_)

 # Reference Implementation
 Like depicted above, in order to publicly expose a Lambda function, we need an API gateway.
-Kong will ultimately be the API gateway that we will be using in PROD, but for the purposes of this POC, I will be an existing AWS API Gateway configured outside of this deployment process.
+Kong will ultimately be the API gateway that we will be using in PROD, but for the purposes of this POC, I will be using an existing AWS API Gateway configured outside of this deployment process.

 ## Scenario: QA engineer wants to update a feature flag.